msecrist-couchbase/smallcb-training-capella/README.md

 docker container needs to -p or publish/expose ports on 0.0.0.0 addr instead of 127.0.0.1 addr?

+create couchbase user better than Administrator:password, especially with user & password that look more like UUID's when we're in >= zipcar mode?

 client-side JS to prevent over-clicking on Run/Submit button?

 client-side JS to prevent Back Button or navigating away